-His DJ career began in 2006 with a residency at the legendary Sankeys nightclub in Manchester.
+Mike McGuinness, best known by the stage name Lempo, Grammy shortlisted DJ, producer and writer.
+His career began in 2006 with residencies at the now legendary Sankeys and Venus nightclubs in Manchester.
 Further residencies followed in Liverpool, Leeds and London.
 In 2010, Lempo was voted Manchester's number one DJ on 'The DJ List'.
-Lempo is no stranger to broadcasting, having presented his own radio show’s on Cheshire FM, Unity Radio FM, Digitally Imported FM and Global Radio between 2007 - 2014.
-Lempo has since switched from the airwaves to Mixcloud and has gained a cult following, with his ‘Twisted Melon' mix-tape series consistently topping the streaming network house music chart.
-Lempo's success has seen him tour the world, performing shows for major club brands including Ministry Of Sound, Cream, Pacha and The Warehouse Project.
-A seasoned pro on the white isle of Ibiza and a regular fixture on the UK festival circuit - Lempo has had the honour of supporting household names such as The Prodigy, Fatboy Slim, Disclosure, Steve Aoki and Skrillex.
+Lempo is no stranger to broadcasting, having presented his own radio show on Cheshire FM, Global Radio and Unity Radio FM between 2007 - 2014.
+Lempo has since switched from the airwaves to Mixcloud and gained a cult following with his monthly 'Twisted Melon' mix-tape series (Sponsored by V-Moda) which is syndicated to Cafe Mambo Radio and Data Transmission Radio.
+Lempo's success has seen him perform for global club brands including Ministry Of Sound, Cream, Pacha and The Warehouse Project.
+A seasoned pro on the white isle of Ibiza and a regular fixture on the UK festival circuit - having had the honour of supporting household names such as Fatboy Slim, Steve Aoki and Swedish House Mafia.

 Lempo can always be found in the SupaEarth studio working on his own material.
 His productions have gained several commercial sync placements, with 'Hi De Ho' being featured on Channel 4's 'Heston's Fantastical Foods' TV show (UK) and 'Cowabunga' featured on a series of TV adverts for Channel 7's 'The X-Factor' (Australia).
 In 2016 his single ‘Goinout’ was shortlisted for ‘Best Dance Track’ in the 59th Annual Grammy Awards with a first round ballot nomination.